sebawita/articles/angular-web-and-mobile/angular-web-and-mobile.md

 The Angular and NativeScript teams teamed up to create [nativescript-schematics](https://github.com/nativescript/nativescript-schematics), a schematic that enables you to build both web and mobile apps from a single project.

+> Please note that `@nativescript/schematics` works with `@angular/cli 6.1.0` or newer.

 We are looking here at scenario where you can use Angular CLI with the {N} schematic to:

- * create new projects with a code sharing structure,
+ 1. create new projects with a code sharing structure,
- * convert existing web projects to a code sharing structure,
+ 2. convert existing web projects to a code sharing structure,
- * convert components and modules to a code sharing format,
+ 3. convert components and modules to a code sharing format,
- * generate components and modules in a code sharing format
+ 4. generate components and modules in a code sharing format

 ## Code Sharing Project